talhaahussain/Game-of-Life-CLI/README.md

 # Game-of-Life-CLI
 An implementation of John Horton Conway's Game of Life (1970) as a command line interface.
 The Game of Life is a Turing complete cellular automation, with evolution determined entirely by its initial state.
+This implementation is written in C, using the ncurses library.